List of The Price Is Right pricing games: Bump

 The contestant was shown two prizes and a British-themed gameboard containing four double-decker buses, each marked with a price.
 The far left and far right buses displayed the same price, and the prizes' names were placed below the two middle buses.
 A model stood at each end of the row, and the contestant chose one of them to bump the buses, resulting in either the leftmost or rightmost two coming to rest above the prize names and the others being removed/knocked from the board.
 The contestant won both prizes if the buses' prices matched those of the prizes below them.

 Buy or Sell

 Three prizes were shown, each with an incorrect price.
 The contestant bought prizes they believed were under-priced and sold prizes they believed were overpriced.
 The actual prices were then revealed, one at a time.
 For each correct decision, the difference between the two prices was added to a bank.
 For each incorrect decision, the difference was subtracted from the bank.
-The contestant won everything as well as any money accumulated in the bank for having a positive bank balance at the end of the game.
+If the contestant ended the game with a positive bank balance, they won that amount of money and all three prizes.
 The most money that could be accumulated was $1,900.
 Prior to 1997, winning contestants did not receive the accumulated money.